E-class lifeboat: Mark I

 The Mark I boat was an off the shelf design built by Tiger Marine.
-It is made of an aluminium alloy with a closed cell polythene foam collar, and is powered by two Steyr marine diesel engines delivering 240 hp each at 4,100rpm and driving Hamilton waterjets.
+It is made of an aluminium alloy with a closed cell polythene foam collar, and is powered by two Steyr marine diesel engines, each delivering 240 hp at 4,100rpm and driving Hamilton waterjets.
 This combination gives the boats a maximum speed of 33 kn and the extreme maneuverability which is essential to enable crews to reach casualties in the fast flowing river.

 The boat is 9 m long, has a beam of 2.94 m, a draft of 0.64 m, a displacement of 3.86 tonnes, and carries three crew.
 The maximum endurance at full speed is 4 hours.